idezzzz/annmt/ReadMe.txt

   Version 1.1.2  01/27/10
     Fixed minor compilation bugs for new versions of gcc Version 1.1.2-mt 02/21/12 by Tian Fang tian.ft@gmail.com Wrapped the global variables in a search operation to the search function.
-The search operation now can be called cocurrently from different threads.
+The search operation now can be called concurrently from different threads.